sowor14/paper/paper.md

 We did some experiments and compared the results with the simulations, using the latter to try and explain the mechanisms too.
 Then we compared them to the simulations done by Zoferin.

 # Results
-In this work we found out that the correlation between the mild radiation and thelong term consequences of other radiation is non conclusive.
+Our results show a disperse correlation between irradiation and consequences, which the simulations do back up.

 # Figures
 Figures will be placed in their own section.

+# Conclusions
+In this work we found out that the correlation between the mild radiation and thelong term consequences of other radiation is non conclusive.

 # References
 refs.txt